 808 Sliding & Gliding

 The 808 slides are one of the generally used strategies in modern digital music and beat production.
-It’s an easy approach that may be achieved utilizing minimal setting changes.
+It’s an easy approach that may be achieved by utilizing minimal setting changes.
 To start, it is very important to make the 808 ‘monophonic’ by setting the number of voices to ‘1’.
 This means that just one note might be triggered at a time as an alternative to a number of notes, reminiscent of a chord.

 Then to make it slide/glide, you might want to switch the 808 samplers to the ‘Legato’ setting.
 Lastly, you possibly can adjust the Glide Time to create long/quick sounding 808 glides.
 For this instance, we used Ableton’s sampler which has a direct ‘Glide’ setting however you possibly can apply related settings on whichever DAW/sampler that you’re utilizing.